Why does Refugee Week have a theme?

 - It broadens the impact of Refugee Week.
 The theme provides a common, cohesive message which can be promoted across the country, helping to maximise the effectiveness of awareness-raising activities.

 A ‘Refugee’ is a person; boy, girl, woman or man.
 Not a label, but a human being with a beating heart just like you and me.
-And the refugee experience can be prolonged or it can be fleeting.
-Today there are more refugees than ever, and only by standing together #WithRefugees can we begin to change this.
+The refugee experience can be prolonged or it can be fleeting.

-All organisations and individuals holding events as part of Refugee Week are encouraged to link their activities to the national theme.
+All member and other organisations and individuals holding events as part of Refugee Week are encouraged to link their activities to this year’s focus.
+For ‘share a meal, share a story event pack information email firstname.lastname@example.org

 Past Refugee Week themes